 - a.
 Notice to submit a PhD thesis shall be made on the prescribed form not less than six weeks and not more than six months before submission. - b.
-A PhD thesis submission (examination version) shall consist of one electronic copy in Portable Document Format (PDF) with a plain-text metadata record, and two paper copies downloaded and printed directly from the submitted electronic copy.
-The University shall have the right to retain both the electronic and paper copies.
+A PhD thesis submission (examination version) shall consist of one electronic copy in Portable Document Format (PDF) with a plain-text metadata record.
+The University shall have the right to retain the electronic copy.
 The final PhD thesis submission shall consist of one electronic copy in Portable Document Format (PDF) with a plain-text metadata record.
 Full details of thesis presentation requirements can be found in the Presentation of Theses Policy. - c.
-If a thesis is not submitted before the end of the PhD degree or submission pending period, the student's candidacy automatically lapses and the student cannot subsequently submit, unless further approval is granted by the University. - d.
-If a student wishes to submit a thesis more than 3 months before the end of their PhD degree (or 6 months if part-time) they will require the permission of the supervisory team and the University.
-Permission will only by granted up to one year before the end of the PhD degree for full time students, and 2 years before the end of the PhD degree for part time students.
-Students who are granted permission to submit early, will still be required to pay full fees for the degree period for which they originally registered. - e.
-Students wishing to submit a thesis in an alternative format must first prepare a written request giving an outline of the proposed thesis structure to their supervisor and appropriate Graduate Office for approval.
-The request will be considered in accordance with the alternative format principles and conditions described within the Guidance for the Presentation of Theses.
-If approval is granted for submission in alternative format, the student must complete the prescribed form and return it to the appropriate Graduate Office when submitting their thesis.
+If a thesis is not submitted before the end of the PhD degree or submission pending period, the PGR's candidacy automatically lapses and the PGR cannot subsequently submit, unless further approval is granted by the University. - d.
+If a PGR wishes to submit a thesis more than 3 months before the end of their PhD degree (or 6 months if part-time) they will require the permission of the supervisory team and the University.
+Permission will only by granted up to one year before the end of the PhD degree for full time PGRs, and 2 years before the end of the PhD degree for part time PGRs.
+PGRs who are granted permission to submit early, will still be required to pay full fees for the degree period for which they originally registered. - e.
+PGRs wishing to submit a thesis in journal format must first discuss their intention on thesis format with their supervisor.
+PGRs should consider the journal format principles and conditions described within the Presentation of Theses Policy.
+The PGR should then declare their intention on thesis format on the Notice of Submission form.